jaguarRiveroCisco/SecureProcessManager/README.md

-# Process Management Program
+# Process Management Library and Program

 ## Overview

-The Process Management Program is a C++ application designed to handle and monitor multiple child processes.
-It utilizes threading, inter-process communication (IPC), and synchronization to efficiently manage process creation and lifecycle events.
+The Process Management Library and Program is a C++ library along with a C++ application designed to spawn, control and monitor multiple child processes.

+The library leverages threading, inter-process communication (IPC), and synchronization mechanisms to manage process creation and lifecycle events.
+The code comes with an example program to utilize for library testing and integration.

 ## Introduction

-This program can spawn and monitor child processes.
-It supports two types of processes:
+This library is capable of spawning and monitoring child processes.
+It supports two categories of processes:
-- **System Processes**: Require a configuration/parameters file.
+- **System Processes**: These processes require a configuration or parameters file to function.
-- **Other Processes**: Do not require a configuration/parameters file.
+- **Other Processes**: These processes require to extend the functionality of the base classes.

-The program can be executed in two modes:
+The library and its program can be executed in two distinct modes:
-- **Console-Driven**: The user interacts with the program via the console.
+- **Console-Driven Mode**: Users interact with the library via the ProcessController program directly through the console interface.
-- **Library Mode**: The user can integrate the library into another program to manage processes.
+- **Library Mode**: The library can be integrated into other applications, allowing users to manage processes programmatically.

-## Requirements
+## Requirements and dependencies

 - cmake 3.30 or higher
 - g++ 12.0 or higher